-We have ordered a new "massive" test for SNPs (polymorphisms), the so-called "Big-Y" test from FamilyTreeDNA, for one of our members who belongs to haplogroup I1 (family line "A").
-The possibilities from this new test are exciting and our results are expected in the new year (February-March?) although it is expected to take many more months before we understand what the results mean.
+We now have the raw results of a new "massive" test for SNPs (polymorphisms), the so-called "Big-Y" test from FamilyTreeDNA, for one of our members who belongs to haplogroup I1 (family line "A").
+The possibilities from this new test are exciting, although it is expected to take many more months before we understand what these results mean.

 A refinement has been found in our search for the terminal SNP of our haplogroup I1 Foads.
 It is F2642+

 , downstream from Z140+.
 And we have also found refinements for each of our haplogroup R1b members (Z301+, L562+ and Z251+).
 These results will help our long-term research into the ancient ethnic and geographic origins of our project members.

 and he doesn't match any of our other members (so far).
 Since a "sample of one" is too small to be conclusive, it is impossible to tell if this test means that the Foats and Foads are not connected.

 We have begun to do special tests, such as 111 STR markers and specific, newly-discovered SNPs, on selected members of the project in order to discover more about where the Foads fit into haplogroup I1* and hopefully to identify a specific ancient ethnic origin for them.
 Already, our branch of the haplotree is defined by the following polymorphisms : M253+ → Z58+ → Z59+ → Z60+ → Z140+ → F2642+ which will lead to a change of haplogroup designation for our I1* members to I1a3a1a*

 once the new nomenclature proposed by ISOGG

 has been accepted by FTDNA.
 This small effort by us is part of larger work by other researchers to discover new sub-groups or sub-clades of haplogroup I1.